 Ensure you use clean water from safe and uncontaminated sources when preparing or washing food, cleaning areas used for preparing food, cleaning dishes, brushing your teeth, and making ice.
 Usually, this isn’t a challenge when you are at home and in familiar surroundings.

 When you are in unknown environs, explore options for drinking water and find out about local practices.
 For instance, in many parts of the world, water cannot be drunk straight off the tap.
 You will need to purify or boil this water before it can be consumed.
 When in doubt, opt for bottled water where possible.
-Always make sure the seal is intact and check labeling to rule out a spurious brand.
+Always make sure the

 Don’t contaminate drinking water sources: make sure you bathe and wash clothes and nappies at least 30 meters away from a source of drinking water.